EricZinda/Perplexity/docs/towrite/formNotUnderstood.md

 Start with an MRS

-formNotUnderstood means "N/A" or "not implemented" or "don't understand" as opposed to False or True
+formNotUnderstood means "N/A" or "not implemented" or "don't understand" as opposed to False or True It should only be used for *structural* failures.
+Things like:
+- This function only works for concepts
+- This function only works for future tense

+Failures about the meanings of words like:
+- It doesn't make sense for "on" to be used with colors should return a normal error
+-
+What about disjunctions?
+A disjunction is treated just like an alternative interpretation so returning formNotUnderstood from one part of the disjunction shouldn't fail others.

     For each interpretation (i.e. choice of particular predication implementations or disjunction options) There is an error hierarchy (from lowest to highest):
         - Phase 1: Errors that happen trying to generate a single solution